Geowan/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 100-lets_move moves all files begining with uppercase letter to /tmp/u

 Script 101-clean_emacs deletes all files in the current working directory that end with the character ~.

+Script 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory